How to apply to the Climate Smart Agriculture Program

 Laura J. Maul

-The Climate Smart Agriculture Program (“CSAP”) combines MDAR’s water, energy, and climate grants into one application.
-The three grant programs combined in this application are the Agricultural Climate Resiliency & Efficiencies (“ACRE”) Grant, the Agricultural Environmental Enhancement Program Grant (“AEEP”) and the Ag-Energy Program Grant (“ENER”) .
-By bringing the three grants under one program, MDAR seeks to simplify the application process.
+The Climate Smart Agriculture Program (“CSAP”) combines MDAR’s distinct grant categories, Food Safety, Environmental, and Energy into a single, streamlined application.
+The funding programs combined in this application are the Agricultural Climate Resiliency & Efficiencies (“ACRE”) Grant, the Agricultural Environmental Enhancement Program Grant (“AEEP”) , the Ag-Energy Program Grant (“ENER”), the Agricultural Food Safety Improvement Program ("AFSIP"), and the Agricultural Composting Improvement Program ("ACIP").
+By consolidating these grant categories, MDAR aims to simplify the application process and increase accessibility to funding opportunities, enabling agricultural operations to make impactful improvements in food safety, environmental sustainability, energy efficiency, and climate practices.

 1. Determine your eligibility

-• Applicant must be an agricultural operation as defined by M.G.L. c.
-128, § 1A that is principally and substantially engaged in the business of production agriculture;
+• Applicants must be an agricultural operation, as defined by M.G.L. c.
+128, Section 1A, that is engaged in the business of production agriculture within the Commonwealth;

-• Property must be in active agricultural use and managed as a commercial enterprise by the Applicant for at least the three (3) previous years to the date of the application.
+• The property included in the proposed project must be in active agricultural use and managed by the applicant for a minimum of the previous three years prior to the application date.

 2. Review the Request for Response (RFR)